 NO LATER THAN 48- HOURS PRIOR TO YOUR FIRST HOME-TEAM HOME MATCH, TEAM MUST:

 - Enter into the Official Illinois State Cup Roster in the GotSoccer Registration System all players who will be competing on your team in State Cup.
 The maximum number of players is Twenty-Two (22).
 Include every player even if a player may be missing the first game(s).
 Your roster FREEZES after your first match, NO ADDITIONS.
 Only players who are listed on the official State Cup roster are eligible to compete in State Cup.

-- To Enter Players Into Your Entry Event/State Cup Roster
+- To Enter Players Into Your Tournament Roster

 - Login to your team GotSoccer account

-- You will be take to your team’s Overview page.
-At the top of the page there is a Gray Bar that run the length of the page, "Overview" is highlighted in light blue.
+- You will be taken to your team’s Overview page.
+At the top of the page there is a Gray Bar that runs the length of the page; "Overview" is highlighted in light blue.
 On that bar click on ROSTER

 - This will take you to your PRIMARY PLAYER LIST